How to Get Pediatric Palliative Care

 If palliative care services are not recommended at diagnosis, a doctor may recommend them, or parents can request them, if one of the following occurs:

-- If parents are being asked to make increasingly difficult decisions.
+- Parents are being asked to make increasingly difficult decisions

 Finding Palliative Care